Omada-Plhroforikis-17o-GEL-13o-GYM/pixel-wheel/README.md

 - You can turn on the debug mode, that shows the hitboxes with `B`
 - You can toggle the clarity of the car model with `V`

-### TODO
+## TODO
+- Redo the coordinate system, should be similar to pymunk, normal cartesian.
+Renderer will just convert the normal coordinates to the pygame-screen coordinates (mostly complete)

+- Camera (almost complete)
+- Renderer (mostly complete, even support y-sort)

 MASSIVE TODO
-- ECS re-write [almost complete]
+- ECS re-write (for the v0.1.5-alpha update)

-- Redo the coordinate system, should be similar to pymunk, normal cartesian.
-Renderer will just convert the normal coordinates to the pygame-screen coordinates

 - Abolishing display/window surfaces in RendererProperties [being worked on for ecs]
-- Update Renderable to hold a method for rendering complex objects (sprite stacking)
-- Camera
-- Renderer [the base part is complete]